 You should also be aware that living in Santiago de Chile will mean experiencing earthquakes, or tremors, on a fairly frequent basis.
-The country as a whole is used to this threat, and Chileans don’t tend to worry about weaker tremors which might seem terrifying to someone who is unused to them!
+The country as a whole is used to this threat, and Chileans don’t tend to worry about weaker tremors which might terrify someone who is unaccustomed to them!

 Founded in 1541, the city has developed a lot in recent decades.
-Some colonial Spanish buildings can be seen scattered around Santiago de Chile, but they are interspersed with far more modern architecture, reminding visitors that the city is determined to make a name for itself as a viable center of business.
+Some colonial Spanish buildings can be seen scattered around Santiago de Chile, but they are interspersed with far more modern architecture, reminding visitors that the city is determined to make a name for itself as a viable center for business.

 While you are living in Santiago de Chile, take the time to journey away from the colonial plazas, and spend some time exploring the great outdoors.
-Santiago’s unique location should not be taken for granted — it is possible to enjoy trekking, skiing, climbing and wine tours that you can participate in throughout the surrounding countryside.
-The city has a unique location in the world, and it would be a shame to take this for granted while you are living there!
+Santiago’s unique location should not be taken for granted — it is possible to enjoy trekking, skiing, climbing, and wine tours that you can participate in throughout the surrounding countryside.
+The city has a unique location in the world, it would be a shame to take this for granted during your time there!

 While you are living in Santiago de Chile, you will be dealing in Chilean Pesos (CLP).
 Beware: despite its different name, the currency uses the same symbol as USD ($).
-Although Chile is relatively expensive compared to other Latin American countries, it is extremely cheap when compared to a Western lifestyle.
+Although Chile is relatively expensive compared to other Latin American countries, it is still rather cheap when compared to a Western lifestyle.

 Living in Santiago de Chile should not be too dangerous.
 After all, Chile prides itself on being one of the safest countries in South America.
-However, it is always a good idea to be aware and possibly be more careful with personal belonging than you are used to.
-For example, when sitting in restaurants and cafes, do not leave bags on the backs of chairs, and always beware of pickpockets, who are usually very well dressed.
+However, it is always a good idea to be aware and possibly be more careful with personal belongings than you usually would.
+For example, when sitting in restaurants and cafés, do not leave bags on the backs of chairs, and always beware of pickpockets, who are usually very well dressed.